 To date, four fully illustrated white bootleg arcade games have surfaced – Ladybug, Mr. Do!, Jungle Prowl and a Train themed game (Working guess D-Rail).
-When I picked up my Mr. Do! in 2009 I noticed a tiny logo on both sides of the cabinet that looked like an Eye nestled inside of a letter G. Now we have a theory on the company that goes with that logo.
+When I picked up my Mr. Do! in 2009 I noticed a tiny logo on both sides of the cabinet that looked like an Eye nestled inside of a letter G. Finally, we now have a theory on the company that goes with that logo.

 Magic Electronics and the “Eye-G” mark

-A little mark on the Mr. Do! cabinet spurred on research from the community to find more examples and uncover the source.
+A little mark on my Mr. Do! cabinet spurred on research from the community to find more examples and uncover the source.
 For a really clear example of the mark, here is a photo taken from Jungle Prowl showing a mirrored version (misprint?)